DNP Nurse Anesthesia Frequently Asked Questions

 Outside work is strongly discouraged while a matriculated student in the program.
 The academic and clinical coursework is a 36 month, intense, lock-step full time process.
 Students are enrolled for 9 full time semesters at CSUF.
 There are breaks between each semester of approximately 10 days in length.

 Will I get a job as a nurse anesthetist after graduation?

 All students have obtained employment after graduation.
 Many students have multiple job offers in the months before graduation.
 You will be highly recruited by the Kaiser Permanente anesthesia departments as you rotate through the many facilities.
 There is no obligation to work for Kaiser Permanente after graduation.

 I am an RN without a BSN or MSN, can I apply?

-No. To be considered for admission, you must have earned a BSN or MSN prior to the start of the program.
+No. To be considered for admission, you must have earned a BSN or MSN prior to the application deadline.